AndyObtiva/glimmer-dsl-libui/README.md

 ### Custom Keywords

 Custom keywords can be defined to represent custom controls (components) that provide new features or act as composites of [existing controls](#supported-keywords) that need to be reused multiple times in an application or across multiple applications.
-Custom keywords save a lot of development time, improving productivity and maintainbility.
+Custom keywords save a lot of development time, improving productivity and maintainability immensely.

 For example, you can define a custom `address` control as an aggregate of multiple `label` controls to reuse multiple times as a standard address View, displaying street, city, state, and zip code.